The Fuzzle database contains many more hits than unique domains.

-For example, 28 010 domains are involved in 8 109 195 hits for the database SCOPe2.06.
+The Fuzzle database contains 28 010 domains involved in 8 109 195 hits.

-Therefore, many domains present different alignments
+Therefore, many domains appear in multiple hits, i.e in different in alignments

 at plausibly different regions of their sequence.
 As an example, domain